TheKevJames/puppet-homebrew/README.md

 N.B. the author of this module does not maintain a mirror to command_line_tools.
 You may need to search for a copy if you use this method.
-At the time of this writing, downloading the command line tools something requires an Apple ID.
+At the time of this writing, downloading the command line tools sometimes requires an Apple ID.
 Sorry, dude!

 ## Original Author